bootdotdev/blog/content/computer-science/comprehensive-guide-to-learn-computer-science-online.md

 For example, how does a processor know to take the following expression written in JavaScript, `let sum = 5 + 3` and compute the result of 5 plus 3?

-Who taught the processor to understand the Arabic numerals?
-The answer of course is that it doesn't, processors only work bitwise, on _binary_ numbers.
+Who taught the processor to understand Arabic numerals?
+Will, in reality, it doesn't, processors only work bitwise, on _binary_ numbers.

 Javascript is run by an interpreter (Node.js or the browser) which itself is a compiled program.
 The interpreter was written in a compiled language, like C, Rust, or Go, but then compiled into raw byte code that the CPU understands.
-To get a better handle on how computers actually, you know, compute things, writing assembly code can be very helpful.
+To get a better handle on how computers, you know, *compute* things, writing assembly code can be very helpful.

-Assembly is the native language of the processor, and writing a bit of it can really help us understand how the CPU processes stuff.
+Assembly is the native language of the processor, and writing a bit of it can help us understand how the CPU processes stuff.
 Because assembly is so tightly coupled to CPU architecture, the language changes depending on the processor type.
 I recommend starting in ARM, it has a more elegant syntax than x86 in my opinion.

 #### Resources